 That brings me to futility; some people say that voting is pointless and futile because everything will stay the same and there’s no reason to vote when it won’t be your choice that wins the election.
 While this can be common, and disappointing, it is simply not true.
-With each successive election with drastic changes in the seats gained by various parties.
+With each successive election in the last 15 years, we’ve seen higher and higher voter turnouts with drastic changes in the seats gained by various parties.
 While those elections caused political tumult at the time and, with some, we are feeling lingering effects today, the old adage is true: change doesn’t happen overnight.
 The only way of seeing any kind of change in our government is to participate however we feel we can – and for most people, that is exercising your right to vote.

 There was a time when universal suffrage didn’t exist, where women and non-white people couldn’t vote at all because their voices wasn’t important.
 There is absolutely no reason not to vote when, in 2019, we have universal suffrage and everyone, regardless of race, class, gender, sexuality etc., can vote.
 It is a fundamental right, that people fought hard to secure for us all.
-Pay your respects to the and the , as well as the movements that sprung up throughout the twentieth century that eventually led to everyone over the age of 18 living in the UK can vote for representation in parliament.
+Pay your respects to the 1819 Peterloo Massacre and the 1919 Suffragette movement, as well as the movements that sprung up throughout the twentieth century that eventually led to everyone over the age of 18 living in the UK can vote for representation in parliament.

 This election is important and you’ve got to get out there to vote, have your say and be a part of history – even if you do nothing else today, you’ve got to tick that ballot box.
 Vote, now.